How to spend 8 days in Slovenia: an adventure guide

 📍 Starting & ending point: Vintgar Parking P1

-🚶♀️ How many kilometres you’ll walk today:
+🚶♀️ How many kilometres you’ll walk today: around three

 🕒 How much time you’ll need for today’s adventures: up to an hour for the gorge, the rest is just to relax